The project

 Migration Stories NW (2021-24) is a National Lottery Heritage Fund project documenting histories of migration in and out of the North West of England from the Roman period to the present day.

-Young people are gathering oral histories of recent migrants to the North West to be added to the map.
-We will also produce films and a touring pop-up exhibition that will visit each of the partner locations to share our stories with the wider public.
+In the final year of the project the partners are using the stories gathered during this project to develop a learning resource for schools that explores the connections between historical and contemporary migration.
+We are also producing films and a touring pop-up exhibition that will visit each of the partner locations to share our stories with the wider public.

 In this time of increasingly negative attitudes towards asylum seekers and ‘illegal’ entrants to the UK, Migration Stories NW shows how migration is a normal part of human existence that has shaped the social landscape of our region for centuries.